Everything you need to know about everyone’s favorite fall squash…pumpkins! Different varieties, storage tips, and nutritional info for pumpkin!

 Some traditions are just so odd when you think about them…but I digress.

-All-in-all, through history and tradition and lattes, pumpkins have established themselves as the quintessential autumn squash of America, so let’s delve on into the world of pumpkins!
+Through history and tradition and lattes, pumpkins have established themselves as the quintessential autumn squash of America, so let’s delve into the world of pumpkins!

 How to Pick the Perfect Pumpkin

 Pumpkin is a winter squash, meaning it’s commonly harvested in the fall.
 In contrast to summer types of squash with its thin skin (like zucchini), winter squash has a thick skin that enables it to be stored for months.